 DePauw's student-produced bi-annual travel magazine

 WHAT COURSES DO I TAKE?

 Craft a path to your passion with the help of your advisor.
 Courses specific to the study of journalism include classes in both the Communication & Theatre Department and the English Department.

 COMM 291/COMM 401: Special Topics in Communication - Recent journalism topics have included “Multimedia Journalism,” “Digital Storytelling,” “Histories of the American Press,” “Covering the 2016 Campaigns,” and “Washington and The Grassroots in the Post-election.”

 ENG 321: Creative Writing II: Nonfiction Workshop

-DePauw offers a wide range of internship opportunities for students interested in journalism.
-These internships can take many forms: summer, semester-long, or short three-week internships during our “Winter Term.”
-Internships are procured by working with the staff of the Hubbard Center for Student Engagement, media advisors at the Pulliam Center for Contemporary Media, and the Media Fellows program.
+For students interested in journalism, DePauw offers a wide range of internship opportunities.
+Internships are procured through the Hubbard Center for Student Engagement, media advisors at the Pulliam Center for Contemporary Media, and the Media Fellows program.

 WHERE HAVE DEPAUW STUDENTS INTERNED?